STUDENT LIFE GENERAL FAQs

-It will save everyone time if the online Activity Request Form is used.
+It will save everyone time if the Campus Event Request Form is used.
 It asks questions that are necessary for us to fill the request.
 If we don’t have enough information to fill a request, emails or phone calls back and forth add time to the process.
 The more information you can give on the request, the quicker it will be processed.

 The time frame for reserving space for a large event depends on the location desired.
 Space can be reserved in the non-academic spaces on campus 12 months in advance.
-In academic buildings, meetings and events can only be reserved by semester.
-Requests for Fall will be filled beginning July 15th, for Spring November 15th, and for Summer April 15th.
+In academic buildings, we encourage you to only book space by semester.
+Requests for Fall are suggested to be done after July 15th, for Spring November 15th, and for summer April 15th.
 Many Large events must be presented to the Campus Event Planning Committee for approval.
 If you are planning a large event for your organization please email firstname.lastname@example.org to schedule a meeting with one of the Student Life Reservation Coordinators.
-The coordinator will help you determine appropriate space, planning timeline, contracts needed and if needed a presentation date to CEPC.
+The coordinator will help you determine appropriate space, planning timeline, contracts needed and, if needed, a presentation date to CEPC.

 Any last minute request will be handled on a case by case basis.
-Requests that involve set-up and/or access into academic classrooms can not be processed with less than 2 business days notice.
+Requests that involve set-up and/or access into academic classrooms cannot be processed with less than 3 business days notice.

 Several problems are created when you book space and do not use it.
-For rooms that require a set up; manpower, supplies and money are wasted if the set up is not used.
+For rooms that require a set up; manpower, supplies and money are wasted if the set-up is not used.
 When a space is booked for you, it is taken off line and no one else can book it.
 If it is booked way in advance many group events are denied because the space is booked.
 If you do not use it, then it usually sits empty because there isn’t time to plan to put something else in the space.
 Please cancel all reservations that you do not plan to use by filling out the Reservation Cancellation/Change form in Owl Life.
 This should be filled out as soon as possible but no later than 3 business days prior to your reservation.

-Do not submit another Activity Request Form if you already have a confirmation number for a reservation.
+Do not submit another Campus Event Request Form if you already have a confirmation number for a reservation.
 Fill out the Reservation Cancellation/Change Form (form housed in OwlLife.
 You will need to log in with your NetID and password).
 This form should be submitted no less than 3 business days prior to the event.
 No changes can be processed for events within 2 business days of the reservation.

 If you leave any field blank on the Activity Request Form, you will get an error message.
 If you do not have an answer for a question, please put NA in the field.
 The best way to access the form is from ksustudent.com.
 If you continue to experience difficulty please email email@example.com for assistance.

 Do not assume because you did not hear from us that you did not get a space.
-If an Activity Request Form is received by our office, you will always receive either a confirmation or denial.
+If a Campus Event Request is received by our office, you will always receive either a confirmation or denial.
 After the request is received, if there are no problems or complications, it usually takes 3 to 5 business days to get your confirmation or denial.
-If you have not received correspondence within 5 business days, you may want to contact the Student Life Office at 770-423-6280 to make sure your request was received.

 The Virtual EMS calendar located at reservations.kennesaw.edu is a great tool to find space available on campus.
 However, it is not a true representation of the events on campus because it does not show those spaces held for reservations that are being processed.
 It only shows confirmed reservations.